devolo/linktimeplugin/README.md

 So, when you add a new subcommand, it immediately becomes available on the command line (because `main` picks it up), *and* in the usage message (because `showUsage` picks it up), with no need to modify either of the two.

+## Same source, multiple executables

+Sometimes you want to build more than one executable from the same source code, where each executable contains a certain combination of the available plug-ins only.
+Or maybe you're building on various platforms, and certain plug-ins are available only on some of them (and cannot even be compiled on others).

+Note that the "if-else chain" solution shown above will work in these cases only with a lot of nasty preprocessor conditionals.

+Link-time plug-ins introduce a clean separation between the application core and the plug-in code.
+The decision which plug-ins go into which executable takes place in the build configuration and need not be replicated anywhere in the source code.

 ## How it works

 All plug-ins of the same type (=that use the same API) are derived from a common base class.
 A "registrar object" is created for each such plug-in class that creates an instance of the plug-in class in its constructor.
 This instance is made available through a public template function, which the application uses to iterate over the plug-ins.